agglayer/aggkit/README.md

 ### Build locally

-You can locally build a production release of CDK CLI + cdk-node with:
+You can locally build a production release of AggKit CLI + AggKit with:

 ```
 make build